 Submissive urination occurs when a dog feels threatened.
-It may occur when he's being punished or verbally scolded, or when he's approached by someone he perceives to be threatening to him.
+It may occur when they are being punished or verbally scolded, or when he's approached by someone they perceive to be threatening.
 It's important to remember that this response is based on the dog's perception of a threat, not the person's actual intention.
 Submissive urination may resolve as your dog gains confidence.
-You can help to build his confidence by teaching him commands and rewarding him for obeying.
-You should also gradually expose him to new people and new situations and try to make sure all of his new experiences are positive and happy.
+You can help to build confidence by teaching your dog commands and rewarding them for obeying.
+You should also gradually expose them to new people and new situations and try to make sure all of his new experiences are positive and happy.